javed547/user-service/README.md

 3 : Integrate Redis Cache to leverage Elastic Cache feature of AWS

-4 : Integrate BootStap JS to integrate more pages to web application
+4 : Integrate BootStrap JS to integrate more pages to web application

+## AWS Features integrated in applications are
+1 : Application developed to work maria DB hosted on AWS's DB2 services.

+2 : Application is developed to work with resource folder,
+    same location can be changed to AWS's S3 buckets.